Tech-at-DU/Magic-8Ball-Swift4/P2-New-Project/content.md

 ## Showing / Hiding Xcode Areas

 You can also hide and display the _Navigator_, _Debugger_ and _Utilities_ based on which tools you're using at the moment.
-This can be done by toggling the buttons of the far right side of the toolbar:
+This can be done by toggling the 3 buttons shown below:

 ![Display Xcode Areas](assets/display_xcode_areas.png)